Azerbaijani Tea Tradition

 Whereas in some cultures tea is often served with baked goods like cookies and cakes, Azerbaijanis enjoy sides of fruit desserts (that closely resemble jam), sugar cubes and lemon slices.

-The strong culture of tea in Azerbaijan can also be explained by the role of tea production in the local history.
-In particular, in the 20th century, Azerbaijani tea industry flourished due to the Soviet influence, after Lankaran, a city in the south of Azerbaijan, was discovered to be ideal for tea cultivation.
+The strong culture of tea in Azerbaijan can also be explained by the role of tea production in the local history; In the 20th century, Azerbaijani tea industry flourished due to the Soviet influence, after Lankaran, a city in the south of Azerbaijan, was discovered to be ideal for tea cultivation.
 Though after the fall of the Soviet Union the tea production significantly declined, tea preserved its commercial and cultural value in the country.